micro-lc/micro-lc.github.io/docs/add-ons/backend/middleware.md

 ### References resolution

-In order to avoid writing repeating values multiple times in your configurations, Servo supports references resolutions following [JSON schema specification](https://json-schema.org/understanding-json-schema/structuring.html#ref).
+In order to avoid writing repeating values multiple times in your configurations, Middleware supports references resolutions following [JSON schema specification](https://json-schema.org/understanding-json-schema/structuring.html#ref).
 In particular, if you need to repeat the same value in various places of your configuration, you can **define it once** in the dedicated top-level key `definitions`, and then **references it** wherever you like using the keyword `$ref` (e.g., `{ "dataSchema": { "$ref": "#/definitions/dataSchema" }}`).

-Servo will resolve references in files and will remove the key `definitions` (if any) before serving them.
-Keep in mind that Servo **will throw** if some references cannot be resolved.
+Middleware will resolve references in files and will remove the key `definitions` (if any) before serving them.
+Keep in mind that Middleware **will throw** if some references cannot be resolved.

 #### Example

-Let's consider the following configuration file served under `GET - /servo/config.json`.
+Let's consider the following configuration file served under `GET - /middleware/config.json`.

 ```json
 {